djtersteegc/Coco-FujiNet/README.md

 ![rev000-ports](docs/rev000-ports.jpg)

-The DIP switch allows for up to four 16K ROM images to loaded and selected on a 27c512 (or equivilent) EPROM.
+The DIP switch allows for up to four 16K ROM images to loaded and selected on a 27c512 (or equivalent) EPROM.
 There is a precompiled image in the [ROM directory](ROM) with HDB-DOS DriveWire 3 images for the various Coco's from the hdbdos-snapshot20190324 as well as a diagnostics ROM from the Color Computer Archive.

 | ROM                                       | SW1-1 (A14) | SW1-2 (A15) |
 | ----------------------------------------- | ----------- | ----------- |